chloebanksweb/chloebanks.co.uk/content/posts/script-writing.md

 ---
-tags: []
-series: ''
 navclass: blog
 title: Script Writing
 date: 2021-09-23T11:02:00+01:00
+series: ""
+tags: []
 ---
-Over the last year and a half I haven't been writing much prose fiction.
+Hello the last year and a half I haven't been writing much prose fiction.
 Partly that is due to a good few bouts of home-schooling my boys!
 But also, it is because I have - and I'm finally ready to admit this - started writing play scripts.

 It's something I've always wanted to do, but felt I had no right to, somehow!
 Although I went to see a lot of amateur and semi-professional theatre as a kid, it still seemed like an alien world.
 I didn't know all the correct terminology.
 How do you format a script?
 What do you do with it when you're done?